-- 3. Going Concern - The Company's financial statements are prepared using generally accepted accounting principles, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
-Because the business is new and has limited operating history and relatively few sales, no certainty of continuation can be stated. - Management is taking steps to raise additional funds to address its operating and financial cash requirements to continue operations in the next twelve months.
-Management has devoted a significant amount of time in the raising of capital from additional debt and equity financing.
-However, the Company's ability to continue as a going concern is dependent upon raising additional funds through debt and equity financing and generating revenue.
-There are no assurances the Company will receive the necessary funding or generate revenue necessary to fund operations. - Accounts receivable The Company's accounts receivable arise primarily from the sale of the Company's ice cream.
+- The Company's accounts receivable arise primarily from the sale of the Company's ice cream.
 On a periodic basis, the Company evaluates each customer account and based on the days outstanding of the receivable, history of past write-offs, collections, and current credit conditions, writes off accounts it considers uncollectible.
 With most of our retail and distribution partners, invoices will typically be due in 30 days.
 The Company does not accrue interest on past due accounts and the Company does not require collateral.
 Accounts become past due on an account-by-account basis.
 Determination that an account is uncollectible is made after all reasonable collection efforts have been exhausted.
-The Company has not provided any sales allowances for September 30, 2019 and June 30, 2019, respectively. - 5.
-Inventories

-Inventory consists of the following at September 30, 2019 and June 30, 2019,
+The Company has not provided any accounts receivable allowances for December 31, 2019 and June 30, 2019, respectively. - 5.
+Inventories - Inventory consists of the following at December 31, 2019 and June 30, 2019,

-September 30, 2019 June 201 e 30, 19
+December 31, 2019 June 30, 2019

-Finished goods - bars \$ 26,570 \$ 30,800
+Finished goods - bars \$ - \$ 30,800

-Finished goods - ice cream 387,736 346,229
+Finished goods - ice cream 348,199 346,229

 Raw material - ingredients 17,918 25,477

-Packaging 4,798 3,933
+Packaging 8,406 3,933

-TOTAL \$ 437,022 \$ 406,439
+TOTAL \$ 374,523 \$ 406,439